Skip to main content

 Julia Ryan

-Julia Ryan joins the DrPH program with a passion for improving sexual and reproductive health in vulnerable communities globally.
+Julia Ryan is a fifth year DrPH student with a passion for improving sexual and reproductive health in vulnerable communities globally.
 Over the past seven years, she has worked on a broad range of quantitative and qualitative research projects at academic institutions, non-profit organizations, and governmental agencies.
 Most recently, she spent three years as a qualitative research coordinator focused on HIV prevention in sub-Saharan Africa with the Women’s Global Health Imperative at RTI International.
 Prior to that, she worked on reproductive health research with UNC Project in Malawi, vertical HIV transmission with USAID, Ebola response with the WHO, and Zika response with the CDC.
 Julia received her BA in Health and Societies with a concentration in Public Health at the University of Pennsylvania, and her MSc in Reproductive and Sexual Health Research from the London School of Hygiene and Tropical Medicine (LSHTM).
-She grew up in Boston and Philadelphia and loves running, reading, and snowboarding.
+She grew up in Boston and Philadelphia and loves hiking with her dog, reading, and snowboarding.